hellohaptik/docs_haptik/docs/agent-chat/claiming-and-closing.md

 ## Queue Structure

-When we receive a message from a user, We allocate it to Queues with a calculated priority.
+When we receive a message from a user, we allocate it to Queues with a calculated priority.

 - Team Queue
   - Every Team has its own dedicated queue.